syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 ### Initialize the Diagram

-The SfDiagram exists in the Syncfusion.UI.Xaml.Diagram namespace.
-Initialize SfDiagram in XAML as shown in the following code example.
+The UWP SfDiagram exists in the Syncfusion.UI.Xaml.Diagram namespace.
+Initialize UWP SfDiagram in XAML as shown in the following code example.

 {% tabs %}
 {% highlight xaml %}